chrisjackson-pellicle/paragone-nf/README.md

       --process_11_prune_paralogs_MI_minimum_taxa <int>
                                                       Default is 2.

-Please see the Wiki entry [Additional pipeline features and details][] for further explanation of the parameters above, and general pipeline functionality.
+Please see the Wiki entry [Additional pipeline features and details][32] for further explanation of the parameters above, and general pipeline functionality.

-## Managing computing resources

-Please see [here][10] for instructions on how to customise the file `yang-and-smith-rbgv.config` for your particualar computing resources.
-Note that the Nextflow processes listed in the `yang-and-smith-rbgv.config` file will differ to those described in the instructions, but the same principles apply.

 ### General notes